mrf-r/mbwmidi/README.md

 ### TODO
+- special relative cc pass-through and optimisation (integrate, not replace)
 - port allowable prio: utilisation or new message?
 - should port write initiate transmission??
 - rpn address source is not analysed. merging rpn is vulnerable